cuongv/PullToSearchControl/README.md

 # What's this?
 PulToSearchControl is a subclass of UIRefreshControl.
 It can be added to UIScrollView directly as a UIRefreshControl.
-But instead of performing reload task, it helps performing search by making UISearchBar active.
+But instead of performing reload task, it helps performing search or any other actions by hand you a callback when pull action is done.

 # Requirement
 + iOS 9.0+